 We have established various accounting policies that govern the application of GAAP in the preparation of our Consolidated Financial Statements.
 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions to arrive at the carrying value of assets and liabilities and amounts reported as revenues and expenses.
 Our financial position and results of operations can be materially affected by these estimates and assumptions.
-Critical accounting policies are those policies that are most important to the determination of our financial condition and results of operations and estimates that are subjective or complex.
+Critical accounting policies are those policies that are most important to the determination of our financial condition and results of operations and that require management to make assumptions and estimates that are subjective or complex.
 Our significant accounting policies are discussed in the "Notes to Consolidated Financial Statements, Note 1 - Summary of Significant Accounting Policies."
 Management believes that the following policy is critical.